 As well as taking a proactive approach to wellbeing by teaching around the topic in PSHE, we support those children who need an extra level of support with their mental health.
 We have a member of staff who is ELSA trained and we also have a number of wellbeing ambassadors who promote any number of wellbeing initiatives across the school.

-Teaching and nurturing our own school values of happiness, effort, kindness and character
+Teaching and nurturing our own school values of effort, kindness and character.

 Our school values are on display in classrooms.
-We make reference to them in school assemblies and we celebrate children who are positive, who try hard, who are kind and who show character.
+We make reference to them in school assemblies and we celebrate children who who try hard, who are kind to themselves, each other and the environment, and who show good character.

 Teaching British values